detomon/godot-blipkit/doc/classes/BlipKitSample.md

 - `REPEAT_FORWARD` = `1`
 	- Repeats the sample forward.
 - `REPEAT_PING_PONG` = `2`
-	- Repeats the sample forward.
-Changes the direction if it reaches the end or the beginning again.
+	- Repeats the sample forward and backward.
+Changes the direction when it reaches the end or the beginning.
 - `REPEAT_BACKWARD` = `3`
-	- Repeats the sample backward.
+	- Repeats the sample backward from the end to the beginning.

 ## Property Descriptions